-• upload a new file containing a custom icon (File type allowed are .ico, .svg, .png and the maximum size allowed is 50 KB).
+- choose icon from the predefined icons included in Knowage; - upload a new file containing a custom icon (File type allowed are .ico, .svg, .png and the maximum size allowed is 50 KB).

 To remove the menu icon, click on the trash basket.